zeptofs/nz-api-documentation/source/index.html.md

 You can also pass the values directly to the sign up page outside of the OAuth2 authorisation process.
 Click on the following link to see the values preloaded: [https://go.sandbox.split.cash/business/sign_up?name=GeorgeCo&nickname=georgeco&first_name=George](https://go.sandbox.split.cash/business/sign_up?name=GeorgeCo&nickname=georgceco&first_name=George).

 # Sandbox Testing Details
-Try out your happy paths and not-so happy paths, the sandbox is a great place to get started without transferring actual funds.
+Try out your happy paths and not-so happy paths; the sandbox is a great place to get started without transferring actual funds.
 All transactions are simulated and no communication with financial institutions is performed.

 The sandbox works on a 1 minute cycle to better illustrate how transactions are received and the lifecyle they go through.
 In other words, every minute, we simulate communicating with financial institutions and update statuses and events accordingly.

-All 6 digits BSBs are valid in the sandbox with the exception of `100000` which is a place keeper for an invalid BSB.
+All 6 digits BSBs are valid in the sandbox with the exception of `100000`.
+This BSB allows you to simulate the adding of an invalid BSB.
 In production, only real BSBs are accepted.
 ## Transaction failures
 To simulate [transaction failures](#failure-reasons) create a Payment or Payment Request with a specific amount listed in the table.